Home › Documentation › QuickPopPRO Documentation

 Congrats on grabbing your copy of QuickPop, hands down the best Popup builder for WordPress if we say so ourselves!
 Let’s dig right in and install the plugin, which is the exact same process as any other WordPress plugin:

-1. Download your copy of QuickPop from your account area > API DOWNLOADS.
+Step 1.
+Download your copy of QuickPop form your account area.
 This will be titled “QuickPopPRO-master.zip”.

 On completing the above steps, the plugin has now been correctly installed.
 However before it will become funcitonal, you’ll need activate the API key assigned to you based on the license you chose when making the purcahse.
 Activating your API Key is covered in the next section of this documentation.